getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favourite editor and markup-language.md

 ﻿---
 title: 'Note taking with Pandoc'
-subtitle: 'Organize your notes with your favorite editor and markup-language'
+subtitle: 'Organize your notes with your favourite editor and markup-language'
 author: Jens Getreu
 date: 15.6.2019
-version: v2.2
+version: v2.1
 file-ext: md
 lang: en
 ---